Transgender weightlifter Hubbard selected for Tokyo Olympics

 Transgender weightlifter Hubbard selected for Tokyo OlympicsNew

 WELLINGTON, New Zealand (AP) — Weightlifter Laurel Hubbard will be the first transgender athlete to compete at the Olympics.
 Hubbard is among five athletes confirmed on New Zealand’s weightlifting team for the Tokyo Games.
-She will also be the oldest weightlifter at the Games and will be ranked fourth in the women’s heavyweight division.
-Hubbard won a silver medal at the 2017 World Championships and gold in the 2019 Pacific Games in Samoa.
+She will also be the oldest weightlifter at the games and will be ranked fourth in the women’s heavyweight division.
+Hubbard won a silver medal at the 2017 world championships and gold in the 2019 Pacific Games in Samoa.
 She competed at the 2018 Commonwealth Games but sustained a serious injury that set back her career.
+Hubbard transitioned eight years ago at the age of 35.
+She has since met all of the requirements of the International Olympic Committee’s regulations for trans athletes and fair competition.